How To Start a Blog: Easy-to-Follow Steps [Updated for 2021]

 If you don’t have a love for the subject you choose, it’s going to show in your writing style.

-Whatever topic you pick, you will need to have a natural curiosity for it, if not, running out of ideas to write about – is going to become your reality.
+Whatever topic you pick, you’ll need to have a natural curiosity for it, if not, running out of ideas to write about is going to become your reality.

 Most importantly, you won’t be able to consistently create content that will build your audience.

-Do I Have a Passion for This Topic?
+Do YOU Have a Passion for This Topic?

 Passion is key when it comes to sharing your knowledge with the world.
-Choosing a topic that you are passionate about makes the process of creating a successful blog, and making some money from it, much easier.
+Choosing a topic that you are passionate about makes the process of creating a successful blog – and making money from it, much easier.

 As long as you are writing about topics that you are genuinely interested in, your passion will shine through, and keep your readers interested, which in turn will create a group of loyal followers.

-If you want to build your own blog site, you should find the passion that burns within you!
+If you want to start a blog for the purpose of creating a home-based, profitable business, you NEED to find the passion that burns with-in you!

 Ask yourself the following questions…